MizterB/RetroPie-Setup-Ubuntu/README.md

 - When calling an optional script, the script path should be absolute, or _relative to the current directory_.
 This means that you can also run arbitrary scripts from outside the Retropie-Setup-Ubuntu directory structure if desired.

 ## CHANGELOG

+### 20221226

+- Explicitly support Ubuntu 22.04
+- Clarifications to make the setup process more user-friendly
+- Markdown cleanup

 ### 20200923